-The service is discussed and the family and their guests are invited to join us for coffee in the barn following the service.
+When the families are visited they are told about the Explorer children’s group which meets on a Sunday morning and are encouraged to bring the children to join in when they are old enough.
+The baptism service is discussed and the family and their guests are invited to join us for coffee in the barn following the service.
 They are also asked if they have a special hymn that if possible they would like included in the service.

-If you would like to be baptised as an adult we would be delighted that you are committing yourself to be a follower of Jesus.
-Please contact the vicar who will advise you
+If you would like to be baptised as an adult, we would be delighted that you are committing yourself to be a follower of Jesus.
+Please contact the Vicar who will advise you.

 Presenting the children at a recent baptism

 Confirmation is a time when a person declares publicly that the declaration of faith and promises of following Christ which were made on their behalf at their baptism are accepted and will be followed by that person.
 It is also the time when one becomes a full member of the Church of England.
-If you would like to take this step and be confirmed please contact the vicar.
+If you would like to take this step and be confirmed, please contact the vicar.

 As we get older we need to state that we personally hold to these promises and that they were not just a part of a traditional service repeated by our parents and godparents because that is the culture.
 When we can honestly state that we will follow God as our god, we repent of our sins and we will follow Jesus as our Saviour and our Master we become true children of God, that is true Christians.
 Jesus says in the Bible, that this commitment to God, repentance for our sins and acceptance of Jesus as our Saviour and Lord needs to be repeated in public and for us Anglicans this is what confirmation is.
-It is as we make this commitment that the Holy Spirit comes into our lives and helps us to lead a life pleasing to God
+It is as we make this commitment that the Holy Spirit comes into our lives and helps us to lead a life pleasing to God.

-The bishops are concerned that many people who are baptised never take this step of affirming these promises for themselves and there are many baptised but unconfirmed adults in our churches.
+The bishops are concerned that many people who are baptised never take this step of affirming these promises for themselves, and there are many baptised but unconfirmed adults in our churches.

 They are encouraging such adults to take the step of affirming their baptismal vows in public at confirmation.
-This is particularly important in our secular age and at a time where the majority of practising Christians in the UK are not members of our Anglican church
+This is particularly important in our secular age and at a time where the majority of practising Christians in the UK are not members of our Anglican church.

 Edwin Martin 01234348718 email@example.com

 Our church is an ancient, beautiful and holy place to celebrate your wedding and to make your vows before God.
-Please would you contact our vicar at the address above?

-for a panoramic view of the barn please see
+For a panoramic view of the barn please see

-All Saints Church Kempston, our sister church: http://www.allsaintskempston.com/news/
+All Saints Church Kempston, our sister church: http://www.allsaintskempston.com

-St Alban’s Diocesan web site: http://www.stalbans.anglican.org/
+St Albans Diocesan website: http://www.stalbans.anglican.org/